See below for a number of free financial planning resources for those ready to take a proactive step in improving their personal finance lives.

-- Understand the Facts (and Myths) About Credit Scores: Everything you need to know about your credit.
-Learn how to improve your score, get out of debt and why you should care about credit in the first place.
+- Understand the Facts (and Myths) About Credit: Money guides, downloads, and information on topics such as buying a car, renting an apartment, and heading to college.
+Learn how to improve your credit score, and why you should care about credit in the first place.

 Understand and Improve your Financial Health

 - Get Your Free Credit Report: Federal law requires each of the three nationwide consumer credit reporting companies – Equifax, Experian and TransUnion – to give you a free credit report every 12 months if you ask for it.

 - How to Read Your Credit Reports: Watch a video and read about what to look for and how to spot potential errors in your credit report.

 - Take Action in a Specific Area: These guides are focused around the most important financial challenges people face.
 Each guide contains a simple set of statements and a set of concrete actions to take.
 Try one out to see how they can help you!

 - Learn How to Build an Emergency Savings Fund: Protect yourself by putting money aside for unplanned expenses.
 An emergency fund will help you recover quicker and get back on track towards your larger savings goals.